Find Trade Colleges

 Auburn Hills, MI

-Oakland Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
-It came in at #8 on the list.
-Oakland Community College is a large public school located in the suburb of Auburn Hills.
+Oakland Community College landed the #8 spot in the 2023 rankings for the best value associate degree allied health & medical assisting services programs.
+Oakland Community College is a fairly large public school located in the suburb of Auburn Hills.

 Oakland Community College did well in our overall quality rankings, too.
 It placed #3 on our Best Allied Health Services Associate Degree Trade Schools in Michigan list.